sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 While, separating the code for:

  * the **UI Layer** (**stylesheets** and **html**) - as you need to use different user interface components in web and NativeScript-built native apps,
- * and the **NgModules** - so that we can import platform specific modules, without creating conflicts (i.e. Angular Material Design - which is web only) between web and mobile.
+ * and the **NgModules** - so that we can import platform-specific modules, without creating conflicts (i.e. Angular Material Design - which is web only) between web and mobile.

 Here’s a diagram to show you what that looks like at a high level.